CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly defines its scope around core Quarkus application development with specific technologies.
-It provides both 'what' and 'when' guidance with explicit trigger examples, and uses domain-specific terminology that developers would naturally use.
-The description is well-structured and distinctive enough to avoid conflicts with other Java or framework-related skills.
+This is a strong skill description that clearly defines its scope around core Quarkus application development with specific technologies (CDI, SmallRye Config, virtual threads).
+It excels at providing explicit trigger guidance with example requests and uses appropriate third-person voice.
+The description is well-structured with both capability listing and usage triggers, making it easy for Claude to select appropriately.

 DimensionReasoningScore